Jazz dance: Swing Dancing

+The Charleston

+The Charleston is a dynamic dance that emerged in the early 20th century, named after the harbor city of Charleston, South Carolina.
+The Charleston incorporated hand clapping, broad movements, and foot stamping, which were directly linked to the African origins of The Juba, a dance that originated from the Kongo.

+Its popularity surged in the 1920s, particularly following the release of the 1923 song "The Charleston," composed by James P. Johnson for the Broadway show Runnin' Wild.
+The dance reached its peak between 1926 and 1927, captivating audiences with its energetic and lively movements.
+The introduction of “The Charleston” in the 1920s evolved Jazz Dance because it could be done alone.
+At the time, ballroom dance was the norm and required the accompaniment of a partner.

+Improvisation

+Improvisation is a spontaneous and structured form of choreography that draws upon a deep understanding of various dance traditions.
+The act of "riffing," where dancers incorporate personal movements into established patterns, exemplifies how improvisation allows for both innovation and adherence to tradition, showcasing the resilience and adaptability of African-American culture.

+Improvisation in African-American vernacular dancing reflects the cultural identity of its dancers by serving as a dynamic form of expression.
+It intertwines personal creativity with communal traditions.
+The practice allows dancers to convey their individual experiences and emotions while simultaneously engaging with the rich historical and cultural narratives of their communities.
+The improvisational aesthetic is deeply embedded in the ceremonial and communal aspects of African-American life, reflecting values of oral communication and sensory experience.

 Pop music and television

 Contemporary jazz became well known because of its television shows unlike So You Think You Can Dance.
 Mia Michaels's earlier work exemplifies this style.
-Some other companies and choreographers that create contemporary jazz dance are Sonya Tayeh, Mandy Moore, and Hubbard Street Dance Chicago.
-Commercial jazz, which has been popular since the 1980s, combines aspects of hip hop and jazz and is often done to pop music.
+Some other companies and choreographers that create contemporary Jazz Dance are Sonya Tayeh, Mandy Moore, and Hubbard Street Dance Chicago.
+Commercial Jazz, which has been popular since the 1980s, combines aspects of hip hop and jazz and is often done to pop music.
 This style can be seen in the music videos of Janet Jackson and Paula Abdul.
-Commercial jazz often includes more "tricks."
-Commercial jazz and contemporary jazz are both seen at dance competitions.
-Another variety of jazz is Latin jazz.
+Commercial Jazz often includes more "tricks."
+Commercial Jazz and contemporary jazz are both seen at dance competitions.
+Another variety of jazz is Latin Jazz.
 "Maria Torres developed and popularized the fusion at Broadway Dance Center".
 Latin jazz has an emphasis on the movement of hips and isolations.
 It can be seen in the films El Cantante and Dance with Me, as well as on TV dance shows.

+Jazz Dance appeared throughout the 20th century and is observable through the media.
+For example, movies like "A Chorus Line" and "Saturday Night Fever" helped re-popularize Jazz Dance and added new styles and combinations.
+In the 1980s, MTV revolutionized dance by showcasing high-energy music videos that combined various styles, including Jazz, Ballet, and street dance.